RobinBressan/json-git/README.md

 * `repository.diff(left, right)` generates a JSON Patch between two branches or commits
 * `repository.merge(author, branch [, resolver])` merges a branch into the current branch
 * `repository.revert(author, commitHash, [, resolver])` reverts the changes introduced by a commit
+* `repository.subscribe(subscriber)` subscribe a subscriber to the repository to be notified at each change
 * `repository.toJSON()` exports a snapshot of the repository
+* `repository.unsubscribe(subscriber)` unsubscribe a subscriber from the repository
 * `createRepository([snapshot])` creates a new repository

 ## Development